 Outside of the main tower, which is the iconic building you see near Magic Kingdom Park, you can book larger suites to accommodate up to eight people.
 These rooms will be in either the garden wing or the Bay Lake Tower.
 The only downside to booking in either of these parts of Disney’s Contemporary Resort is that they are not right on the Monorail line or in the same building as the primary dining areas.
 They’re still wonderful though.

 Recently (2021) the main tower of the Contemporary has gotten an Incredibles overlay with a wonderful update to the room decor.
 Now you can snuggle up to Frozone or Edna, or you can hang up your clothes alongside an Incredibles super hero suit.
 The theming is beautiful and fun, and I will say, it’s the classiest animation incorporation I’ve seen.
+It’s nearly as cool as the cabins onboard the Star Wars Galactic Starcruiser.
 Love it all!